Jtownokie/holbertonschool-printf/README.md

 _printf("My name is %s, I am %d years old.", name, age);
 ```

+## Description

+The \_printf function uses the following methodology:

+A format string is passed to the function, followed by a variadic number of variables passed as arguments.
+The function then iterates through the format string, using putchar to write each character to output.
+If a % is encountered, the iterative variable is increased by one to check if the next character is a 'd', 'i', 'c', 's', or '%'.
+If a letter is encountered, the function calls get\_func, which returns a pointer to a print function that prints the value of the variadic variables passed as arguments.
+If a second % is encountered, the function writes a % to output.
+Finally, the function returns the final count of characters printed by the function.

+Flow Chart:

 ## Contributing

 This is a project created by Chris Stephens and Amir Colbert at Holberton School.